lukeed/polka/packages/url/bench/readme.md

 Each candidate is _slightly_ modified to match the `pathname` and `query` values that `@polka/url` returns.
 This is done in an honest/best-effort manner to normalize all candidates (and pass the validation steps), especially considering that the typical user _wants_ `pathname`s to be normalized and _wants_ `query` values to be parsed (and decoded) into an object.

+Please see the [Raw Performance](#raw-performance) benchmarks for results ***without*** any modifications.
+However, do note that the benchmark is effectively useless since all candidates do different things by default.

 ### Without Decoding